Bought a car without a title

 This might not be possible, though, depending on how much money is still left on the loan and your financial situation.

-One of the most common options for selling a car with a title loan on it is to use it as a trade-in at a dealership when you purchase or lease a new vehicle.
-In this case, the dealership where you obtain the new car will use the trade-in value of your current vehicle to pay off the title loan, which in turn transfers ownership of the title to them, allowing you to transfer it.
+One of the most common ways to sell a car with a title loan is to use it as a trade-in at a dealership when you purchase or lease a new vehicle.
+In this case, the dealership where you obtain the new car will use the trade-in value of your current vehicle to pay off the title loan, which in turn transfers ownership of the title to the dealership, effectively settling the loan on your behalf.

 The upside is that it’s an easy way to figure out how to sell a car with a title loan.
 The downside is that most dealerships will require you to purchase a new vehicle to do this, and you will likely get a lower sales price (or trade-in value) for your car than if you sold it to a private party.